MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

     - To use an existing Log Analytics workspace: Select the workspace from the list.

-If you need help creating the Log Analytics workspace, see [Create a Log Analytics workspace in the Azure portal](https://docs.microsoft.com/azure/log-analytics/log-analytics-quick-create-workspace).
+If you need help with creating the Log Analytics workspace, see [Create a Log Analytics workspace in the Azure portal](https://docs.microsoft.com/azure/log-analytics/log-analytics-quick-create-workspace).

 When the workspace is configured, you're ready to view the reports.